bilbof/html-animation-to-gif/README.md

 1. Animate an HTML Element
 2. At each frame
-    a.
-Convert DOM element to PNG
+    1. Convert DOM element to PNG
-    b.
-Write PNG to Canvas
+    1. Write PNG to Canvas
-    c.
-Encode canvas as GIF
+    1. Encode canvas as GIF

 ## Status